 The Partridge String Quartet was formed in Melbourne at the Australian National Academy of Music with founding members William, Mana, Eunise and Daniel.
+They have recieved national recognition as winners of the inaugural 2019 Queensland International Chamber Music Competition, 2018 ANAM Chamber Music Competition and were the recipient of the Musica Viva Chamber Music Prize (2017).
 Dedicated to their art, the quartet strives to personally connect with their audiences through imaginative and creative performances.
-They have collaborated with widely recognized Australian artists and are engaged in concert series and projects around Australia which have been featured in Cutcommon, Limelight and Music Makers magazines.
+They have collaborated with widely recognized Australian artists and are engaged in concert series and projects around Australia which have been featured on the Violin Channel, Cutcommon, Limelight magazines.

 2019 was an exciting year for the quartet as they performed at the Melbourne Recital Centre for its 10th Anniversary Gala Concert, their own quartet recital in the ANAM Winners Concert Series and for Richard Mills’ 70th Celebration concert.
 As alumni of the Australian Youth Orchestra, they were actively involved at the Musica Viva Festival as participants on the Chamber Players Program, where their interview with Ed Ayres and performance was broadcasted on ABC Classic FM.
 They have performed alongside artists such as clarinettist Paul Dean and musicians from the Chamber Orchestra of Europe.
 As winners of the QICMC, the Partridge String Quartet was featured as part of Ensemble Q’s ‘Champions’ Concert performing at the Queensland Conservatorium Theatre.